 Students are permitted to go to their lockers prior to their lunch period.
 They are to go to their respective lockers and proceed directly to the lunchroom.
 Students are to be in the lunchroom within three minutes of the ringing of the passing bell.
-Glass bottles are not permitted in the building.
+Unless a student is getting food, disposing of trash or going to the bathroom, students should be seated during lunch.
+Loitering at tables is not permitted.
+Students are to sit at their assigned tables.
+Glass bottles and knives are not permitted in the building.
 Please see Student Code of Conduct for further clarification if necessary.